Malta Company Formation Agents

 • Trusts

-One of the main distinctions between a limited company and a sole trader is the fact that a company has its own identity.
-Setting up a company keeps a clear distinction between the assets, liabilities and the overall business of the company and that of itsย shareholders.
+One of the main distinctions between a limited company and a sole trader is the fact that a company has its official identification.
+Setting up a corporate entity keeps a clear distinction between the assets, liabilities and the overall business of the company and that of its shareholders.
 Any liabilities which are due by the company are not the responsibility of the shareholders unless otherwise agreed upon when the debt is being arranged.
 Similarly, any assets which are held by the company are not owned by the shareholders.

 Apart from the many different structures available to choose from depending on your needs, one also has to analyse what sort of company fits your requirements best as there are two options at your disposal.
-One can opt to have a private or a public company.
+One can opt to have a public or private limited company.

-If you are envisaging of raising capital in the form of public bonds or would like the shares of the company to be publicly, the likelihood is that you will need to set up a public company.
-Public companies are much rarer than private companies and the administrative burden to keep a public company are by far greater than that of a private company.
+If you are envisaging raising share capital in the form of public bonds or would like the company shares to be public, the likelihood is that you will need to set up a public company.
+Public Maltese companies are much rarer than private companies and the administrative burden to keep a public company are by far greater than that of a private company.

 How long does it take to open a Company?

-This question is at the top of list of everyone interested in opening a company in Malta.
-While the easy answer to this is that it only takes the Malta Business Registry a few days, usually 2 days to open a company in Malta, thisย process should not be rushed and one needs to make sure to be 100% confident in the structure which is being proposed and that the incorporationย documents such as the Memorandum and Articles of Associationย clearly reflects the intentions of the shareholders and has the management mechanisms desired.ย
+This question is at the top of the list of everyone interested in opening a company in Malta.
+While the easy answer to this is that it only takes the Malta Business Registry a few days, usually 2 days to open a company in Malta, this process should not be rushed and one needs to make sure to be 100% confident in the structure which is being proposed and that the Malta company incorporation documents such as the Memorandum and Articles of Association clearly reflects the intentions of the shareholders and has the management mechanisms desired.

 Key Management of the Company

-Prospective company owners should also dedicate some time to short list potential personnel to fulfilย strategic company positions.
-Every company in Malta should have the following: –
+Prospective company owners should also dedicate some time to shortlist potential personnel to fulfil strategic company positions.
+Every Maltese company should have the following:

 • Company Secretary

-Each positions carries with it different responsabilities and in some instances, the same person cannot fill all roles.
+Each position carries with it different responsibilities and in some instances, the same person cannot fill all roles.

 Reporting Obligations